John Hinkel Park

 Since 1999, the clubhouse has not been used because it is in need of restoration.
-A group of neighbors are interested in helping to restore it.
-Previously it had been used by a variety of groups over the years: Ann Halprin taught dance here, Elaine Schooley taught Theater Movement for thirty years, and it was a home to the Berkeley Folk Dancers.
+A group of neighbors are interested in helping to restore it.* Previously it had been used by a variety of groups over the years: Ann Halprin taught dance here, Elaine Schooley taught theatre Movement for thirty years, and it was a home to the Berkeley Folk Dancers.
 Between 1974 and 1991, the basement had been used as storage for the Shakespeare Festival.
 The clubhouse was also a popular site for weddings and memorial services.

-The outdoor amphitheater was built later and is located on a steep slope of the canyon overlooking the outdoor fireplace, which has served as a backdrop for the stage.
-The theater was built by the Civil Works Administration (Project Number 5) and was dedicated on 22 April 1934.
+The outdoor amphitheatre was built later and is located on a steep slope of the canyon overlooking the outdoor fireplace, which has served as a backdrop for the stage.
+The theatre was built by the Civil Works Administration (Project Number 5) and was dedicated on 22 April 1934.
 That same year, the park commission reported that the CWA funds not only provided much needed relief to the unemployed, but also gave to the citizens of Berkeley a new means of cultural recreation.

 This article was originally published in the Berkeley Daily Planet.__________________